Main Office

 Many Somatic Experiencing therapists are trained in the use of touch to more directly intervene with the nervous system.
 Learn more about Somatic Experiencing therapy and how it is an effective solution for trauma, PTSD, or psychological stress here.

 EMDR therapy has a significant amount of research backing its success in treating PTSD.
-This body-oriented therapy reconnects you in short doses to the images, self-thoughts, emotions, and body sensations Close up image of woman's eyeassociated with the trauma.
+This body-oriented therapy reconnects you in short doses to the images, self-thoughts, emotions, and body sensations associated with the trauma.
 This allows the natural processing system of your brain (most often in use during the Rapid Eye Movement phase of sleep) to unblock traumatic memories and move them towards resolution and balance.

 This treatment is a combination of exposure therapy, cognitive processing, relaxation, and self-monitoring techniques can often provide relief quickly.
 PTSD from single event traumas is particularly responsive to this therapy, but even PTSD from multiple event traumas can be at least lessened and sometimes eliminated with this brief therapy.